-- Immediately notify the Divisional Veterinary Officer of any animal suspected of being infected by a TSE. - On notification of a TSE suspect or confirmed case, fully comply with movement restrictions, including any order to slaughter and destroy the animal(s), or any other notices served by an inspector imposing measures concerning that animal or other animals under the TSE Regulations (Northern Ireland) 2008. - Not feed to ruminants, any animal protein or any feedstuff, which contains animal protein, except the following (subject to required sourcing and processing): - milk, milk-based products and colostrum; - eggs and egg products; - gelatine from non-ruminants; - hydrolysed proteins derived from non-ruminants or from ruminant hides and skins. - Not feed products containing the following prohibited proteins to any farmed animals (ruminants or non ruminants), or mix prohibited proteins with feedstuffs: - processed animal protein (includes mammalian meat and bonemeal, poultry meal, feather meal); - gelatine from ruminants. - Not use the following restricted proteins (i.e proteins which can be fed only to nonruminants), for on-farm production of feed for non-ruminants unless they are authorised by DARD to do so (applies whether ruminants are present or not): - fishmeal; - blood products; - blood meal, only where fed to farmed fish; - dicalcium phosphate and tricalcium phosphate of animal origin, (mineral derived versions are permitted for all livestock and are most commonly used feed labels not specifying 'animal origin' can be taken to be mineral). - Not use feed products containing restricted proteins on premises where ruminants are present unless they have registered with DARD as doing so.
+- Immediately notify the Divisional Veterinary Officer of any animal or carcase in your possession or under your charge known or suspected of being infected by a TSE. - On notification of a TSE suspect or confirmed case, fully comply with movement restrictions, including any order to slaughter and destroy the animal(s), or any other notices served by an inspector imposing measures concerning that animal or other animals under the TSE Regulations (Northern Ireland) 2010 in particular, attention is drawn to restrictions placed on cattle born before 1 August 1996 in your possession (if applicable). - Not feed to ruminants, any animal protein or any feedstuff, which contains animal protein, except the following (subject to required sourcing and processing): - milk, milk-based products and colostrum; - eggs and egg products; - gelatine from non-ruminants; - hydrolysed proteins derived from non-ruminants or from ruminant hides and skins. - liquid milk replacers for unweaned ruminants containing fishmeal, if registered with DARD. - Not feed products containing the following prohibited proteins to any farmed animals (ruminants or non ruminants), or mix prohibited proteins with feedstuffs: - processed animal protein (includes mammalian meat and bonemeal, poultry meal, feather meal); - gelatine from ruminants. - Not use the following restricted proteins (i.e. proteins which can be fed only to non-ruminants), for on-farm production of feed for non-ruminants unless they are authorised by DARD to do so (applies whether ruminants are present or not): - fishmeal; - blood products; - blood meal, only where fed to farmed fish; - dicalcium phosphate and tricalcium phosphate of animal origin, (mineral derived versions are permitted for all livestock and are most commonly used feed labels not specifying 'animal origin' can be taken to be mineral). - Not use feed products containing restricted proteins on premises where ruminants are present unless they have registered with DARD as doing so.
 The registration referred to in this point requires farmers to have adequate on-farm measures, including storage, and feeding arrangements to ensure that feed containing restricted proteins are not fed to ruminants and are kept adequately separated from ruminant feed to prevent contamination.

-Note: The authorisation and registration requirement referred to is followed by DARD (QAB) inspection which will confirm permission to use restricted proteins.
+Note: The authorisation and registration requirement referred to is followed by DARD (AfIB) inspection which will confirm permission to use restricted proteins.

-- Not export from the UK any bovine animal born or reared in the UK or imported into the UK before 1 August 1996. - Not place on the market any product consisting of or incorporating any material derived from a bovine animal born or reared in the UK or imported into the UK before 1 August 1996 except for milk or hides of bovine animals for leather production. - Not place on the market or export progeny which were born to BSE positive animals during the 2 year period preceding or the period which followed clinical onset of the disease in the BSE positive animal. - Not place on the market the semen, ova or embryos of TSE suspect or infected cattle, sheep and goats without complying with documentation requirements and restrictions applying to sale or export of such products.
+- Not export from the UK any bovine animal born or reared in the UK or imported into the UK before 1 August 1996. - Not place on the market any product consisting of or incorporating any material derived from a bovine animal born or reared in the UK or imported into the UK before 1 August 1996 except for milk. - Not place on the market or export progeny which were born to BSE positive animals during the 2 year period preceding or the period which followed clinical onset of the disease in the BSE positive animal. - Not place on the market the semen, ova or embryos of TSE suspect or infected cattle, sheep and goats without complying with documentation requirements and restrictions applying to sale or export of such products.

-For further information on the prevention, control and eradication of transmissible spongiform encephalopathies please contact DARD Veterinary Service on 0845 3044500 or visit the DARD website www.dardni.gov.uk/cross-compliance
+For further information on the prevention, control and eradication of transmissible spongiform encephalopathies please contact DARD Veterinary Service on 0300 200 7840 or visit the DARD website www.dardni.gov.uk/cross-compliance